 The Edinburgh Military Tattoo is amazing.
 Watch in wonder as the Castle gates open, the night sky crackles with the sound of pipes & drums, and the city comes to life.

-I stood with my mouth open and the hairs on the back of my neck standing, witnessing a most spectacular performance that I can only describe as ‘electrical’.
+I stood with my mouth open, the hairs on the back of my neck standing, witnessing a most spectacular performance that I can only describe as ‘electrical’.
 The Tattoo is without doubt the most exhilarating show I have ever had the good fortune to see.

 By the time I left I was somewhere in the clouds, elated beyond description.
 And I wasn’t alone.
 Everyone seemed to be on a ‘high’ and this year will be exactly the same, especially for anyone in the world with Scottish connections.

 It takes place every August, with Massed pipes & drums, displays, and performances from over 30 countries celebrate this famous event, which is now over 50 years old.

 The lucky ones will be there in person to enjoy the celebration.

 Billed as the most spectacular show of it’s type, the Military Tattoo is the largest outdoor event in the city, attracting a worldwide audience.
 This year, as in every other year, over 200,000 people will see the Military Tattoo live at Edinburgh Castle, and a further 100 million will be witnessing the event on televisions around the world.